 What is an acceptable inventory shrinkage rate?

-According to the National Retail Security Survey 2020, the retail industry’s average shrink rate has risen to an all-time high recently, after years of holding steady.
+In 2020, the retail industry’s average shrink rate rose to all-time high recently, after years of holding steady.

 It doesn’t take much shrinkage to make a noticeable impact on your business.
-An average shrink rate of 1.62% translates to $61.7 billion in losses across the industry.
+Even with shrinkage lowering to 1.44% in recent years, that number translates to over $94 billion lost.

 As such, an acceptable inventory shrinkage rate is as small as possible.